gegelati/gegelati-tutorial/docs/_pages/index.md

 The number of discrete actions that can be taken by the learning agent is given by the `getNbActions()` method from the learning environment.
 The value returned by this method is already set when calling the constructor of the `LearningEnvironment` parent class of the `PendulumWrapper`.

-To execute an action, the learning agent calls the `doAction(int)` method of the learning environment with an argument corresponding to the action to execute.
+To execute an action, the learning agent calls the `doAction(double)` method of the learning environment with an argument corresponding to the action to execute.
+The argument of the `doAction` method is a double to enable support for continuous action space.
+Nevertheless, in this tutorial, integer values corresponding to the selected action index will be used when calling the `doAction` method.

 #### TODO #4
-Implement the `PendulumWrapper::doAction(int)` method using the actions defined in the `actions` attribute.
+Implement the `PendulumWrapper::doAction(double)` method using the actions defined in the `actions` attribute.
 To apply a torque to the pendulum, the `Pendulum::applyTorque(double)` method must be used.
 ```cpp
 /**